 Related article: Why your inner child is the key to your happiness.

-As the name implies your inner child is a part of you that is childlike and vulnerable.
+Your inner child is a part of you that is childlike and vulnerable.
 So one of the most important things to do is make your inner child feel safe and protected in all situations.

 If you know you have to have a difficult talk or be in a situation that makes you feel nervous then talk to your inner child.
 Let them know that you are going to deal with the situation and that no matter what happens you love them and will always look after them.